neilchalk/r-for-prodmgmt/GoogleAnalytics/README.md

 This is based on [Google Analytics y R. Parte II: gráficos con ggplot2](http://omargonzalesdiaz.com/blog/googleanalytics-ggplot2.html) by omar gonzáles díaz with a couple of visualisations and updates to work with latest version of libraries.
 This R Markdown example file shows how you can generate automated reports from Google Analytics data.
 I have split out the query and saving the data to a plain R script so that the you can pull the data down to your machine and work on it locally, reducing the time it takes to run while you explore the data.

 ## GA-Explore
 Example Shiny app showing interatie exploration of data.
 Here it is looking at the referrers to the site, by date and optionally the type of referral.
+This is based on the simple [Google Trends example](http://shiny.rstudio.com/) currently on the Shniy website - at the bottom of the page.